Listen, Teach, Send: A National Pastoral Framework for Ministries with Youth and Young Adults

 The Listen, Teach, Send | Escucha, Enseña, Envía framework complements the previous USCCB statements on the Church's ministries with youth (Renewing the Vision, 1997), collegians (Empowered by the Spirit, 1985), and young adults (Sons and Daughters of the Light, 1996).
 There were great insights and wisdom in those documents, and they should continue to be used by Catholic pastoral leaders and others engaged in these ministries.
 Listen, Teach, Send, on the other hand, is a response to Pope Francis' exhortation on young people (Christus Vivit, 2019) and to the realities impacting youth and young adults in the U.S. in the first quarter of the twenty-first century.
 The USCCB has prepared some short guides on how several of these previous statements connect to Listen, Teach, Send | Escucha, Enseña, Envía, and can be found here.

-An official bilingual English-Spanish print edition of Listen, Teach, Send | Escucha, Enseña, Envía will be published by Our Sunday Visitor (OSV) in 2024.
+An official bilingual English-Spanish print edition of Listen, Teach, Send | Escucha, Enseña, Envía has been published by Our Sunday Visitor (OSV) Publications, and is available to order at the OSV online bookstore.

-The English and Spanish texts are also available as downloadable PDF documents through the USCCB website.
+The English and Spanish texts are also available free as downloadable PDF documents through the USCCB website.
 The digital English version, Listen, Teach, Send, is available here, and the digital Spanish version, Escucha, Enseña, Envía, is available here.

 Who is this Framework aimed at?